-Created by the UK Canine Nutritionist, a dog obesity diet plan for any dog suffering from canine obesity.
-The most common and easily preventable modern canine nutritional disorder.
+Dog obesity diet plan and feeding guide for any dog suffering from canine obesity, the most common and easily preventable modern canine nutritional disorder

-Overview – An overview of canine obesity.
-Its causes, its symptoms, its solutions and the enormous health benefits to be gained by correcting it.
+- Overview of canine obesity.
+Its causes, its solutions and the enormous health benefits to be gained by correcting it

 Obesity Diet Dog Food

 Dog obesity is a somewhat controversial and sensitive subject.
 No one likes to be told their dog is obese.
 Overweight is bad enough.
 But the thought of having an obese dog is for many pet parents simply beyond the pale.
 And yet the fact is, an estimated 60% of UK dogs is overweight or obese.
 And it’s a sad fact that being obese can shorten a dog’s life considerably.
 By as much as 20% in some cases, which is a simply shocking statistic.
 Especially when it is so unnecessary!

 Canine obesity is the most common nutritional disorder in dogs.
 It is also the most easily remedied.
 Improve the quality of your dog’s diet at the same time as reducing calorie consumption.
 Provide better nutrition and ensure that the number of calories your dog burns is more than he or she consumes on a daily basis.
 It sounds simple and it is.
 With the help of my obesity diet dog food plan and a degree of commitment.